releng-tool/releng-tool/Documentation/developer-guide.rst

 LIBFOO_PYTHON_INTERPRETER
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Defines an specific Python interpreter when processing the build and installation stages for a package.
+Defines a specific Python interpreter when processing the build and installation stages for a package.
 If not specified, the system's Python interpreter will be used.
 This field is optional.